 To proceed with migration, it's recommended to verify Azure Service Bus namespaces support the migration feature.
 See verification steps for migration.

 All namespaces used for development, testing, and production should be validated prior to migration taking place.

 Before migrating endpoints to the forwarding topology, all endpoints must have migration mode enabled.
 To enable migration mode:

 - Pick an endpoint that is using the endpoint-oriented topology.
 That is, any endpoint configured with

 NServiceBus.NuGet package reference to Version 9.1 or higher.

 After applying the above steps to one or more endpoints, they should be deployed to production.
 This cycle should be repeated until all endpoints using the endpoint-oriented topology have migration mode enabled.

-ServiceControl should now be upgraded to Version 3.5.0 or later and both ServiceControl and Monitoring instances should be updated to latest.
+ServiceControl should now be upgraded to Version 3.5.0 or later, and both ServiceControl and Monitoring instances should be updated to the latest.
 The migration mode is enabled automatically.